threestudio-project/threestudio/README.md

 python launch.py --config path/to/trial/dir/configs/parsed.yaml --train --gpu 0 resume=path/to/trial/configs/last.ckpt
 # if the training has completed, you can still continue training for a longer time by setting trainer.max_steps
 python launch.py --config path/to/trial/dir/configs/parsed.yaml --train --gpu 0 resume=path/to/trial/configs/last.ckpt trainer.max_steps=20000
-# you can only perform testing using resumed checkpoints
+# you can also perform testing using resumed checkpoints
 python launch.py --config path/to/trial/dir/configs/parsed.yaml --test --gpu 0 resume=path/to/trial/configs/last.ckpt
 # note that the above commands use parsed configuration files from previous trials
 # which will continue using the same trial directory